No Fee Unless You Win

 Accidents involving 18-wheelers are often life-changing events, leaving victims with serious injuries, mounting medical bills, and countless uncertainties about their future.
 “What is the average settlement for an 18-wheeler accident?” is a common question when making sense of the financial recovery process.
 While there’s no fixed amount, settlements typically range from tens of thousands to millions of dollars, depending on the severity of the crash and the circumstances surrounding it.
-At Walton Telken Injury Attorneys, we’re dedicated to helping residents in Edwardsville, IL, secure the compensation they deserve after devastating truck accidents.
+At Walton Telken Bragee Injury Attorneys, we’re dedicated to helping residents in Edwardsville, IL, secure the compensation they deserve after devastating truck accidents.

 In Edwardsville, IL, 18-wheeler accident settlements can vary widely because of each case’s unique circumstances.
 These cases often involve severe injuries, property damage, and multiple parties making arrangements higher than standard car accident cases.
 Settlements in truck accidents frequently start at $100,000 or more, but cases involving catastrophic injuries or wrongful death can exceed $1 million.